Skip to content

 0.5 / 1

 In 2020, the company reported that the ratio of entry-level wages for male and female staff was 1:1.
-However, no mention of salary reporting at other levels of employment could be found.
-Evidence is over two years old.
+However, the information is not split by each employee category, by significant locations of operation (in line with GRI reporting) and is over two years old.

 • Y